 Your child will come into school for their two initial visits, before September.
 They will not be allocated a class for these visits.
-During these sessions they will spend time with the whole year group to enable them to build relationships with every adult that works in Foundation Stage.
+During these sessions they will spend time with the whole year group to enable them to build relationships with every adult that works in Reception.
 At the end of the second visit, your child will have been allocated a class and they will bring this information home with them.

 My child is not yet toilet trained.
 What do I need to do?

 If your child is not yet toilet trained, do not worry, but do what you can to support them to be in the best possible place to start school.
 Over the summer, continue to work on training strategies at home, building up their independence and encouraging them to be ‘school ready’.
 At school, we have a range of strategies to encourage independent toileting.
 We ensure regular toilet timings so that all children go regularly throughout the day, and they can also go to the toilet when they need to, outside of these times.